mpv-player/mpv/DOCS/man/options.rst

         mode enabled.
 It doesn't increment the ``D:`` field in the statusline either.

+``--display-fps=<fps>``
+    Set the maximum assumed display FPS used with ``--framedrop``.
+By default a detected value is used (X11 only, not correct on multi-monitor systems), or infinite display FPS if that fails.
+Infinite FPS means only frames too late are dropped.
+If a correct FPS is provided, frames that are predicted to be too late are dropped too.

 ``--hwdec=<api>``
     Specify the hardware video decoding API that should be used if possible.
     Whether hardware decoding is actually done depends on the video codec.
 If